BrunoZell/ask.fi/readme.md

 ## Donate 💸

-If you want this to be built, feel free to gift our contributors a basic salary:
+If you want this to be built, feel free to gift our contributors a basic salary.
+Instructions will follow.

-`arb1:0xa0441F070Ea4A72a23ea5F832eCA6AC345aba8aA`

-It's a Safe on Arbitrum Mainnet.

-If you want to get added to the multisig, just ask.

-Gifts can come in any size.
-The act of donating is more important than the relative size of donations.
-Make sure to keep your private key you donated with!